 2. Clay River Diorama

 Use modeling clay to build a small diorama of the baptism setting, complete with tiny figures and a river.
 This project excites kids with its sculptural possibilities.
+Explore more craft ideas for Jesus’ baptism to expand your lesson.

 3. DIY Baptism Puzzle

 Create a puzzle from a drawing of Jesus’ baptism, cutting it into pieces for assembly.
 This craft doubles as a fun activity to reinforce the story.
+You can find more inspiration in our collection of Jesus is King craft ideas.

 4. Pipe Cleaner Baptism Scene